DiddiLeija/DiddiLeija.github.io/profile.md

 - My first programming language: **Pascal**.
 Yeah, this obsolete language is, officially, my first programming language.
 - My favorite programming language: **Python**.
 Of course that I love Python!
 - The hardest language \(for me\): **JavaScript**.
 JavaScript is hard for me when I use it on HTMLs \(without the amazing _Node.js_\).
 - The most unused language for me: **Pascal**.
-I just used it for... something more than 2 months, and then I forgot it.
+I just used it for something more than 2 months, and then I forgot it.
 - All the languages I know:
   - Python
   - Pascal